Bike Tour Vermont - Champlain Islands, Burlington & Stowe | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-This morning, you head to Shelburne to visit an authentic sugar house where you learn about Vermont’s proud tradition of maple sugaring.
-After, you will ride to the Shelburne Museum for an optional visit.
-This fine museum of folk and decorative art, quilts, textiles, paintings, Americana, and period buildings boasts an extraordinary collection of more than 150,000 works in a unique setting which includes 39 exhibition buildings.
-Among its holdings are 500 quilts, 1,400 waterfowl decoys, 120 weathervanes, and 50 carousel figures—along with the 220-foot steamboat Ticonderoga, built in 1906 at the Shelburne Shipyard on Lake Champlain.
-It operated as a day-boat serving ports along New York and Vermont shores until 1953.
-The Shelburne Marina and Shipyard opened in the late 1700s and began building sidewheel steamboats in the early 1800s.
-During World War II, it had naval contracts to build subchasers, torpedo lighters, and tugboats.
+This morning, you head to Shelburne to visit an authentic sugar house, where you learn about Vermont’s proud tradition of maple sugaring.
+Afterward, ride to the Shelburne Museum for an optional visit.
+This outstanding museum of folk and decorative art, quilts, textiles, paintings, Americana, and period buildings boasts a remarkable collection of more than 150,000 works.
+The museum’s unique campus includes 39 exhibition buildings, among them a round barn, a covered bridge, and a general store.
+Highlights include 500 quilts, 1,400 waterfowl decoys, 120 weathervanes, and 50 carousel figures—along with the 220-foot steamboat Ticonderoga, built in 1906 at the Shelburne Shipyard.
+This day boat once served ports along both the New York and Vermont shores of Lake Champlain until 1953.
+The shipyard itself dates back to the late 1700s and played a role in naval construction during World War II.

-Meet back at the Shelburne Museum parking lot at 3:30 p.m. for the shuttle (approximately 40 minutes) to Vergennes.
-Upon arrival, relax or take a stroll around the resort before dinner on your own tonight.
+Meet back at the Shelburne Museum parking lot at 3:00 p.m. for the shuttle (approximately 60 minutes) to Stowe.
+Upon arrival, relax or take a stroll through this postcard-perfect mountain town, nestled at the foot of Mount Mansfield, Vermont’s highest peak.
+Dinner is on your own tonight—perhaps at one of the town’s celebrated farm-to-table restaurants or casual local eateries.

 Today's Ride Choices